haluvibe/onedot-technical-test/README.md

 ## Notes

+Instead of highlighting invalid transforms this app does not allow for them to be created in the first place.

 ### Things I would improve

 I tried to include something a file/folder structure that would be used in a production app.